 User, Expert and Trade Recognition

 There’s a mixed reaction from cops and soldiers.
 5.11 has some exclusive features and properties.
 The following fan explains a lot:

 “I have been working for TSA for 14yrs, I bought my first pair 5.11 Men’s ATAC 6” Zip Tactical 8yrs ago, I will never put on another boot for work, I’m on my feet all day long, and I absolutely love these boots.
 I will absolutely wear nothing but 5.11 tactical.
 This will be my third pair.
 They are comfortable right out of the box, no break in period required.
 I wore the first pair out, I’m now working on the second pair, and I always keep a pair ready for inspection.”

 Price vs Durability

-They’ve earned the 5/5 from us for price vs durability.
+They’ve earned the 5/5 from us for price vs. durability.

-“Wore them for work for a year and they were comfortable and polished nicely.
+“Wore them for work for a year and they were pleasant and polished nicely.
 Zipper worked great the whole time, could continue to wear if wanted to but I buy a new pair yearly for Christmas.”

-There’s an interesting review video on youtube where the reviewer shows a three-year-old pair of ATAC and describes:
+There’s an interesting review video on YouTube where the reviewer shows a three-year-old pair of ATAC and describes:

 What about the bigger ones?
 Super comfy.
 No doubt on that.
 Your lower back and feet will gain ample support from these.